 Petition to Graduate and Receipt of Diploma

 In the last year of enrollment, students who anticipate completion of all degree requirements must submit an online petition to graduate.
+Candidates must fulfill all program requirements and are required to earn a minimum cumulative GPA of 3.0 to be eligible to graduate.
 The Petition to Graduate form is available via the "Apply to Graduate" link in UOnline.
 The completed form sets into motion all final processing towards: verification of the degree completion, correct spelling of name on the diploma, correct mailing address, and indication of plans to participate in the commencement ceremony.